 Throughout the mid 1970s and early 1980s, James passed on to me an enormous stack of notes and other materials he intended to use in revising Objectivism and Theism.
 I do not know how far along he ever got on that project (which he considered necessary before publishing the essay himself) in 1990, he even spoke of a book he intended to publish on the subject.
 With his death and the apparent loss of all other material on this subject, I have resolved not to let the material in those notes lie dormant.
 They represent unfinished work, to be sure, but in the absence of the finished product, they are no less valuable for that.

 The notes while well organized are somewhat disjointed and there are lacunae throughout where James intended to look up some detail or other (e.g., the name of the author of a given book).
 These lacunae are meticulously noted throughout the dot-matrix printouts he gave me.
-Where possible, I have both indicated the lacunae, and filled them in.
+I have always indicated the lacunae, and, where possible, filled them in.

 It is sometimes not clear to me exactly what some of the references in the References are referring to.
 I have allowed them to stand as I found them in Jamess notes; perhaps they will have meaning to other readers.
 Where I know what the reference is, I supply that information in brackets.